+PP 8.2.2.
 Patients who have undergone complete excision of basal cell carcinomas should be offered referral to a specialist skin cancer clinic (or head and neck clinic) for individual assessment and consideration of postoperative radiotherapy or additional treatment if any of the following are present:

 - bone invasion

 - rapidly growing tumour

 - tumour recurrence (including multifocal recurrence or multiple recurrences)

-- inadequate margins on excision
+- inadequate margins on excision when further surgery is problematic

 - perineural invasion (major and minor nerves)

-- lymphovascular invasion
+- Iymphovascular invasion

 - in-transit metastases

 - regional nodal involvement

-- histological subtype associated with poor prognosis (micronodular, infiltrative or metatypical)
+- histological subtype associated with poor prognosis (micronodular, infiltrative or metatypical).

-- immunosuppression (e.g. organ transplant recipient, patient with chronic lymphocytic leukaemia, patient on long-term corticosteroid therapy).